star-39/moe-setu-bot/README.md

 * libwebp
 * youtube-dl
 * tar
+* bsdtar
+* curl

 ## Usage
 Run behind a proxy:

 `proxychains4 python3 main.py`

+This software runs ONLY on Linux systems!!!

 ## Known issue
 This repository was initially not intended for public release, hence the bot's name is hardcoded.